The Economics of Cryptocurrency Delisting

-Security is the topmost consideration for any project given the digital nature of operations, especially at the nascent stage of blockchain technology.
-It comes to no surprise that any major technical and security vulnerabilities could risk delisting of the project from an exchange.
+Security is the top consideration for any project given the digital nature of operations, especially at this nascent stage of blockchain technology.
+It is no surprise that major technical and security vulnerabilities could risk delisting of the project from an exchange.
 If security vulnerability or technical ambiguity in the coin’s network – such as a 51% attack – is discovered by the cryptocurrency exchange’s in-house developers, actions must be undertaken to protect holders of the coin.
-This entails constant back and forth between the exchange and the project team members, and if the response of the team’s developers are subpar, a delisting is likely to be set in motion, for example, Bitcoin Gold (BTG) was recently delisted from an exchange following a 51% attack on its network.
+This entails constant back and forth between the exchange and the project team members, and if the response of the team’s developers are subpar, a delisting is likely to be set in motion, for example when Bittrex delisted Bitcoin Gold (BTG) following a 51% attack on its network.

 Effects of Delisting

-Any cryptocurrency that experiences delisting from a cryptocurrency exchange – particularly large exchanges – could suffer devastating impacts that may compromise the project.
+Any cryptocurrency that is delisted from a cryptocurrency exchange – especially large exchanges – could suffer devastating impacts.

-The most obvious effect is the sharp decrease in prices when the announcement is made.
+The most obvious effect is a sharp fall in price at the time of the announcement.
 Usually, there will be an initial announcement with the aim of delisting several coins that are currently actively traded on the exchange.
-The exchange would give a lead time of two or three weeks for holders of the coin to prepare for the delisting, until which the cryptocurrency would be permanently removed from the exchange and there will be no more trading support for the coin.
-Coins could lose 20% to more than 50% of their value when there is an official announcement from an exchange planning to delist the coin, especially if it is a major exchange where the majority of trading happens.
+The exchange will give a lead time of two to three weeks for coin holders to prepare for the delisting, at which time the cryptocurrency is permanently removed from the exchange, with no further trading support for the coin.
+Coins can lose between 20-50% of their value in such a situation, particularly if it is a major exchange.

-If a coin is delisted from an exchange the trading volume and depth of liquidity from that exchange will vanish, thereby leading to an overall reduction in the overall trading volume of the coin.
-This is much worse if the exchange that announces the delisting is where the majority of trading for the coin happens at.
-With a significantly reduced liquidity, it will further reduce the appeal of the coin towards users, since it is harder to trade the coin since there are lesser exchanges that support trading of said coin.
+If a coin is delisted from an exchange the trading volume and depth of liquidity from that exchange will vanish, thereby leading to an reduction in the overall trading volume of the coin.
+If the exchange that announces the delisting is where the majority of trading for the coin happens, the situation is much worse.
+With significantly reduced liquidity, it will further reduce the appeal of the coin towards users, since it is harder to trade the coin since there are lesser exchanges that support trading of said coin.

-Perhaps a major consequence of delisting is the general loss of faith and credibility of the public towards the project.
+A major consequence of delisting is the general loss of faith and credibility of the public towards the project.
 Generally, a coin is likely to be delisted from a cryptocurrency exchange if there are serious fundamental weaknesses or adverse changes to the project which could lead to issues with its long-term sustainability.
-Public perception towards a project is one of the core determinants of the appeal and potential success of the coin.
-Delisting carries a negative perception of the coin and could result in irreversible damage to the reputation and credibility of the project.
+Public perception towards a project is one of the core determinants of the appeal, and of the potential success of the coin.
+Delisting promotes negative perception of the coin, and could result in irreversible damage to the reputation and credibility of the project.